 On the basis of the above, our e-certified documents shall be accepted by the offices and authorities of all Member States of the European Union as if they had been translated by us.

-AcrobatReader is published by Adobe in the United States (the most widely used PDF-reader; the file format itself is a product of Adobe Systems). eIDAS electronically signed documents can be verified with AcrobatReader, but also online with the Government Electronic Signature Verification Service or with the validator of the Austrian Rundfunk und Telekom-Regulierungs-Gmbh.
+AcrobatReader is published by Adobe in the United States (the most widely used PDF reader; the file format itself is a product of Adobe Systems). eIDAS electronically signed documents can be verified with AcrobatReader, but also online with the Digital Signature Services or with the validator of the Austrian Rundfunk und Telekom-Regulierungs-GmbH.

-As long as people have been issuing documents securing rights or goods, there have been methods to authenticate them.
-Authentication is the process of ensuring that whoever receives a document is assured that it was indeed issued by the authority that has the right to do so.
+As long as people have issued documents to secure rights or goods, there have been methods of authenticating them.
+Authentication is the process of ensuring that the recipient of a document can be sure that it has been issued by the authority entitled to do so.

-The authentication technique has always been a process that was beyond the reach of the average person in that era.
-It was authenticated by wax seal, individual ink and paper.
-Notaries and translators still use tricolour braids to staple pages together, lawyers use embossed dry stamps, and the old freehand signature is still in use.
-Documents that require the strictest security, such as banknotes, are full of security features: colour-changing, intaglio and iridescent printing, metallic thread, watermarks, Braille script and microprinting.
+Authentication has always been a process beyond the reach of the average person of the time.
+It was authenticated by wax seals, individual ink and paper.
+Notaries and translators still use tricolour ribbons to staple pages together, lawyers use embossed dry stamps and the old freehand signature is still in use.
+The most secure documents, such as banknotes, are full of security features: colour-changing, intaglio and iridescent printing, metallic threads, watermarks, Braille and microprinting.

-However, whatever techniques were developed by issuers, others sooner or later learned to counterfeit them.
-The mentioned techniques are now widely available and signatures can be imitated.
-This is why electronic signatures have been developed for the information society era.
+But whatever techniques were developed by the issuers, sooner or later others learned how to counterfeit them.
+These techniques are now widely available and signatures can be imitated.
+This is why electronic signatures have been developed for the Information Society era.

-The authenticity of electronically signed or authenticated documents can be verified using computer tools connected to the internet.
-Unlike any previous authentication, this also proves that the signatory has produced the document with the same legible content as before, without any pixels having been changed.
-By clicking on the signature field in such PDFs (typically in the header), an independent signature provider confirms who (which organisation) produced the document and when.
+The authenticity of electronically signed or authenticated documents can be verified using computer tools connected to the Internet.
+Unlike any previous form of authentication, this also proves that the signatory has produced the document with the same legible content as before, without any pixel changes.
+By clicking on the signature field in such PDFs (typically in the header), an independent signature provider confirms who (which organisation) created the document and when.

-In the era of e-documents, another problem is a thing of the past.
-In principle, the institution of the return receipt was developed as a means of proving receipt of postal items.
-The postman signed the return receipt at the delivery point with the addressee and then handed over a sealed envelope.
+In the age of e-documents, another problem is a thing of the past.
+In principle, the institution of the return receipt was developed as a means of proving the receipt of postal items.
+The postman would sign the receipt with the recipient at the delivery point and then hand over a sealed envelope.
 But what did this receipt prove?
-Only the fact of a reception.
-What exactly was in the envelope, it did not (without questioning the infallibility of the signatures scrawled on the door).
-So in the past, the sender and the addressee could in principle claim anything about the contents of the document - or even the envelope.
+Just the fact of receipt.
+It did not show what exactly was in the envelope (without questioning the infallibility of the signatures scribbled on the door).
+In the past, therefore, the sender and addressee could, in principle, claim everything about the contents of the document - or even the envelope.

-The digitization of official documents offers a solution to this problem as well.
-As mentioned above, the authentication service provider reports back the identity of the sender and the time of issuance and that the document was issued with the exact content.
-Thus, the content is undeniable by both the sender and the recipient.
-The undeniability of delivery is increasingly ensured or at least attempted by state authorities through portals such as the Hungarian customer portal ("ügyfélkapu"), company portal ("cégkapu") - in that documents sent there are considered delivered by law.
+The digitisation of official documents also offers a solution to this problem.
+As mentioned above, the authentication service provider reports back the identity of the sender, the time of issuance and that the document was issued with the exact contents.
+This makes the content undeniable to both sender and recipient.
+The undeniability of delivery is increasingly being ensured, or at least attempted, by public authorities through portals such as the Hungarian customer portal ("ügyfélkapu"), the business portal ("cégkapu") - in that documents sent there are deemed to have been delivered by law.